 Prior to joining Wolf Greenfield, Andrew completed his doctoral research at the Massachusetts Institute of Technology, where he worked under the supervision of Professor Daniel G. Nocera.

-Andrew’s doctoral research focused on the chemistry of small molecule activation and fuel formation, with a focus on reactions relevant to solar and biological energy conversion.
-Specifically, Andrew applied synthetic, electrochemical, and spectroscopic techniques to the study of catalysis, energy storage, and biological charge transfer.
-His studies included investigating the mechanisms of electrocatalytic and photocatalytic hydrogen generation by several classes of nickel and cobalt-containing complexes and materials, as well as developing ligand-design strategies for tuning rates of electron transfer and proton-coupled electron transfer.
+Andrew’s doctoral research focused on the chemistry of small molecule activation and fuel formation, with a particular focus on reactions relevant to solar and biological energy conversion.
+Andrew applied synthetic, electrochemical and optical spectroscopic techniques to investigate the mechanisms of electrocatalytic and photocatalytic hydrogen generation by several classes of nickel and cobalt-containing complexes and materials.

 Rooting for Boston sports teams, running, playing tennis